fpco/mezzohaskell/chapters/libraries/conduit.md

 We imported two modules. `Data.Conduit` contains the basics of the library.
-`Data.Conduit.List` contains a number of functions that let us interact with `conduit` as we would with lists (we'll see examples later).
+`Data.Conduit.List` contains a number of functions that let us interact with `Source`s and `Sink`s (and, as we'll see later, `Conduit`s) as we would with lists (we'll see examples later).
 Due to name clashes, we normally import the module qualified.

 We're using two functions from `Data.Conduit.List`: `sourceList` produces a new `Source` from a list of values, and `consume` is a `Sink` which will consume a